Spooky-Action-Developers/Project-Ironclad/README.md

     -V, --version    Prints version information

 SUBCOMMANDS:
-    delete    Delete specified secret from DynamoDB Table. get       Retrieve a secret credential from a DynamoDB Table. getall    Retrieve all secret credentials from a DynamoDB Table. help      Prints this message or the help of the given subcommand(s) list      List DynamoDB tables associated with a given region. put       Store a credential through AWS.
+    delete          Delete specified secret from DynamoDB Table. delete-table    Delete specified table from DynamoDB.
+    get             Retrieve a secret credential from a DynamoDB Table. getall          Retrieve all secret credentials from a DynamoDB Table. help            Prints this message or the help of the given subcommand(s) list            List DynamoDB tables associated with a given region. put             Store a credential through AWS.
     setup           Setup new DynamoDB Table through AWS. view            View credentials in specified DynamoDB Table.